Specialty Pharmacy Requirements for Certain Specialty Medications (Commercial Plans – not applicable to UnitedHealthcare West)

 Click on the Specialty Pharmacy Transactions tile on your Link Dashboard.
 The system will document clinical requirements during the intake process and prompt you to provide responses to the clinical criteria questions.
 Please attach medical records, if requested.

 Coverage of Self-Infused/Injectable Medications under the Pharmacy Benefit

 This protocol applies to the provision and billing of self- infused/injectable medications, such as Hemophilia Factor products, under the pharmacy benefit.

-Under most UnitedHealthcare products, self-infused/injectable medications are generally excluded from coverage under the medical benefit.
+Under most UnitedHealthcare products, self-infused/ injectable medications are generally excluded from coverage under the medical benefit.
 A pharmacy rider can provide coverage for a self-infused/injectable medication.
-This exclusion from the medical benefit does not apply to self-infused/injectable medications necessary to treat diabetes or to medications that, due to their characteristics, as determined by UnitedHealthcare, are typically administered or directly supervised by a qualified physician or licensed/certified health care professional in an outpatient setting.
+This exclusion from the medical benefit does not apply to self-infused/injectable medications due to their characteristics, as determined by UnitedHealthcare, that are typically administered or directly supervised by a qualified physician or licensed/certified health care professional in an outpatient setting.

 Prohibition of Provision of Non-Contracted Services

 - This protocol applies to the provision and billing of specific specialty pharmacy medications covered under a member’s medical benefit.

 - Specialty pharmacy or home infusion providers are prohibited from providing non-contracted services for a therapeutic category, even if the specialty pharmacy or home infusion provider is contracted for other medical benefit medications and services, and billing us as a non- participating or non-contracted specialty pharmacy or home infusion provider.